mcabrejos24/intro_to_sol_and_web3/README.md

 # Introduction project to solidity and web3.

-Nothing serious, just practicing and learning solidity and web3.
+Nothing serious, just practicing and learning solidity and web3 from a udemy course.